Leonard Cheshire was born in 1917. Like many young men and women at the time, he signed up to fight for his country in the Second World War.

 We need to set our sights high, to be satisfied with nothing less than the best, and to commit ourselves totally and unreservedly to participate in the struggle to build a more liveable world.Leonard Cheshire

-Leonard Cheshire married Sue Ryder in 1959 and they made their home in the Suffolk village of Cavendish — although both spent much of the year away visiting their humanitarian projects around the world.
-Leonard was admitted to the Order of Merit in 1981 and made a life peer in the House of Lords in 1991.
-He took the title Baron Cheshire of Woodhall in the County of Lincolnshire, in memory of his time serving at RAF Woodhall Spa.
-Leonard died from the effects of motor neurone disease on 31 July 1992, at the age of 74.
+In 1959, Leonard married Sue Ryder and they made their home in the Suffolk village of Cavendish.
+Both spent much of the year away visiting humanitarian projects around the world.
+Leonard was admitted to the Order of Merit in 1981, and made a life peer in the House of Lords in 1991.
+In memory of his time serving RAF Woodhall Spa, Leonard took the title Baron Cheshire of Woodhall in the County of Lincolnshire.